M1000S/mcu_flash/README.md

 ## How it works
 - Flashing is done with katapult flash tool
 - <b>Updating katapult is done via deployer.
 Ensure the option is set in katapult make config!</b>
+- <b>BUS</b> types
-- For mcus connected via USB
+    - For mcus connected via <b>USB</b>
         - Katapult is flashed via USB (katapult make must be configured for USB)
         - Klipper is flashed via USB (klipper make must be configured for USB)
-- For mcus connected via CAN
+    - For mcus connected via <b>CAN</b>
         - Katapult is flashed via CAN (katapult make must be configured for CAN)
         - Klipper is flashed via CAN (klipper make must be configured for CAN)
-- For mcus connected via USB but used as USB to CAN BRIDGE
+    - For mcus connected via USB but used as USB to CAN <b>BRIDGE</b>
         - Katapult is flashed via USB (katapult make must be configured for USB, not for USB to CAN Bridge!)
         - Klipper is flashed via CAN (klipper make must be configured for USB to CAN Bridge!)
 - klipper must alwys be updated after katapult is updated.<br>
   (Reason is that the deployer is flashed into klipper memory area.
 Then it updates the bootloader)
 ## Usage